Mystery of 2014 plan for a local brewery

 A number of local investors have repeatedly questioned what has become of the project, while Mr Robertson has been trying to launch his gin distillery scheme in Oban.

-After suspending his social media over the festive holidays Mr Robertson went back online on January 10 to attack people in Oban he claimed were spreading “gossip” about his enterprise.
+After suspending his social media page over the festive holidays, Mr Robertson went back online on January 10 to attack people in Oban he claimed were spreading “gossip” about his enterprise.

 He said: “We’re just waiting on the property agent to send us the lease for McCaigs Distillery, and it will be signed on the provision that our license is approved.”